 - Not protecting user login credentials properly when stored.

-- Session IDs being exposed in the URL.
+- Session IDs are exposed in the URL.

-- Passwords, session IDs not being sent over encrypted URLs.
+- Passwords and session IDs are not being sent over encrypted URLs.

-- Session values not timing out after a specific amount of time.
+- Session values do not time out after a specific amount of time.

-To prevent this attacks, the developer should be careful on maintaining the proper standards like protecting passwords and proper hashing of it while being passed, Not exposing Session IDs, timing out the session after a specific amount of time, recreating Session IDs after a successful login attempt.
+To prevent these attacks, the developer should be careful in maintaining the proper standards like protecting passwords and proper hashing of them while being passed, Not exposing Session IDs, timing out the session after a specific amount of time, and recreating Session IDs after a successful login attempt.

 - Authentication failures should never indicate which part of authentication data is incorrect.
-Error responses should be generic to some extent.
-Eg: Invalid credentials instead of showing username or password which exactly is incorrect.
+Instead, error responses should be generic to some extent.
+E.g., Invalid credentials instead of showing username or password, which exactly is incorrect.

-This is one of the bad practices that makes the websites vulnerable to attacks.
-For eg. App server configurations returning full stack trace to the users making the attackers know where the flaw is and accordingly attack the sites.
-To prevent such cases, it is important that a strong application architecture is implemented and run the security scans periodically.
+- This is one of the bad practices that makes the websites vulnerable to attacks, for, e.g. App server configurations return full stack trace to the users making the attackers know where the flaw is and accordingly attack the sites.

-It is very important that every website follow proper standards, maintain proper coding techniques have robust app architecture, run the scans periodically without fail and try to avoid the web security attacks to a larger extent.
+It is very important that every website follow proper standards, maintain proper coding techniques, have robust app architecture, run the scans periodically without fail, and avoid web security attacks to a larger extent.

-This has been a guide on Web Application Security.
-Here we have discussed the Introduction, Standardizing, Top Risks of Web Security.
+This is a guide to Web Application Security.
+Here we discuss the introduction, OWASP top web security risks and security misconfigurations.
 You may also look at the following articles to learn more –